Triple Crown of Thoroughbred Racing (United States): Sponsorship and broadcasting

 The Visa deal—and the cooperative effort—ended after 2005.
 The NYRA felt that they did not get a fair share of the revenue, particularly when the Belmont had the highest ratings of all three races in the years where a Triple Crown was on the line.
 From 2001 through 2013, average viewership for the Belmont was 7 million when the Triple Crown was not at stake, whereas viewership averaged 13 million when it was.
 (Note: These were 2002 for War Emblem, 2003 for Funny Cide and 2004 for Smarty Jones.)
 With the contract term ending, the NYRA went to ESPN on ABC for the 2006 Belmont, while the broadcasts of the Derby and Preakness remained with NBC.
 Visa chose to remain as a sponsor of only Kentucky Derby for the next five years.
 As a result of the divided broadcast, Triple Crown Productions was unable to obtain a new sponsor.

+In 2011, NBC Sports once again became the broadcaster of all three Triple Crown races in separate broadcast deals; including an extension to its existing rights to the Kentucky Derby and Preakness Stakes, plus establishing a new 5-year deal to broadcast the Belmont Stakes after ABC and ESPN declined to renew their previous contract.
+All three deals last through 2015, and include supplementary coverage on NBC Sports Network for all three races.
+The additional coverage included 14 1/2 hours of Kentucky Derby pre-race coverage including an hour and a half live special for the Kentucky Oaks and six and a half hours of Preakness Stakes pre-race coverage including a one-hour live special on the Black-Eyed Susan Stakes, both carried on NBC Sports Network.

 Today Triple Crown Productions LLC, based at Churchill Downs, is responsible for collecting nominations to the annual Triple Crown races.